rseng/rsepedia-analysis/data/github/curl/curl/CONCAT.md

 As of curl 7.77.0, you can also pass `SCH_USE_STRONG_CRYPTO` as a cipher name to [constrain the set of available ciphers as specified in the schannel documentation](https://docs.microsoft.com/en-us/windows/win32/secauthn/tls-cipher-suites-in-windows-server-2022).
-Note that the supported ciphers in this case follows the OS version, so if you are running an outdated OS you might still be supporting weak ciphers.
+Note that the supported ciphers in this case follow the OS version, so if you are running an outdated OS you might still be supporting weak ciphers.
 # Decision making in the curl project